2003 Fiesta Bowl: Media analysis

+Berry Tramel of The Oklahoman criticized the reactions from Fouts and Reilly in particular:

 The National Association of Sports Officials also criticized Reilly in a letter to Sports Illustrated that stated, "Not once – not once! – did Reilly have the decency to state a fact: The call was correct.
 Terry Porter took his time and got the play right."

 Addressing the delay, Porter said he wanted to make sure that the call was correct, explaining, “I replayed it in my mind.
 I wanted to make double sure that it was the right call.”
 An analysis by the Big XII Conference concluded that Sharpe committed four penalties on the play, with two instances of defensive holding and two instances of pass interference.
 In 2007, Porter's call was selected by Referee Magazine as one of the 18 best calls in sports history, and the penalty was also the focus of the ESPN Show The Top 5 Reasons You Can't Blame... in an episode titled "The Top 5 Reasons You Can't Blame the Referees for Miami losing the 2003 Fiesta Bowl."